huntingphi/advanced-software-dev-notes/ASD_Week_1.md

   - Users of the project outputs
   - Project manager and project team
 - Find true needs that create real benefits and prioritize them
-- Create measurable (goals SMART accronym)
+- Create measurable (goals SMART acronym)

 ### Project Planning Deliverables
 - Deliverables are a list of items that have to be delivered to meet the goals